How do I get admitted into your treatment programs?

 Will I have my own room?

-The beautiful residence buildings on the Beach House campus offer semi-private rooms.
+The beautiful residence buildings on the Beach House campus offer comfortable, home-like rooms.
 Our experience and outcomes-based research demonstrate that clients have a fuller, richer experience when they live with a roommate.
 In some cases, a private room may be available based on clinical needs and the current number of residents.